-- 12.4.1 Only ROAR-approved electric motors, batteries and bodies may be used in National Championship events.
-Motors, batteries, and bodies must have been listed on www.roarracing.com fourteen (14) days prior to the event to be eligible for use. - 12.4.2 If deemed necessary by the Executive Committee, equipment used in Provisional or demonstration classes or scales may be excluded from the fourteen-day requirement. - 12.4.3 Vehicles, parts, and accessories used in Stock electric classes must be readily available through retail outlets at least 14 days prior to the event - 12.4.4 Vehicles must pass a minimum tech inspection prior to and/or after every race.
+- Only ROAR-approved electric motors, batteries and bodies may be used in National Championship events.
+Motors, batteries, and bodies must be dated on the approval list found at www.roarracing.com fourteen (14) days prior to the event to be eligible for use. - 12.4.2 If deemed necessary by the Executive Committee, equipment used in Provisional or demonstration classes or scales may be excluded from the fourteen-day requirement. - 12.4.3 Vehicles, electronic and functional parts, and accessories used in Sportsman Stock and Expert Super Stock electric classes must be readily available through retail outlets at least 14 days prior to the event - Vehicles must pass a minimum tech inspection prior to and/or after every race.
 Illegal cars will not be allowed to run.
 A minimum tech inspection consists of but is not limited to: vehicle dimensions, weight, proper engine/motor, legal body, assigned frequency (except in the case of 2.4GHz DSM/DSS systems) and vehicle number.
-The Race Director, Technical Inspectors or the Designated ROAR Official may call for inspections at any time.

-12.4.5 Tire traction chemicals or other chemicals that emit odors that could be offensive or are labeled as hazardous should not be permitted at indoor events or in pits that are indoors.
-Use of traction compounds at any ROAR event is at the discretion of the Race Director and any/all bans or special requirements must be disclosed in advertising and on race entry forms.

-12.4.6 HANDOUT OR CONTROLLED MOTOR RULES

-- 12.4.6.1 Handout or controlled motors will be used in all stock and super stock electric classes.
+The Race Director, Technical Inspectors or the Designated ROAR Official may call for inspections at any time. - 12.4.5 Tire traction chemicals or other chemicals that emit odors that could be offensive or are labeled as hazardous should not be permitted at indoor events or in pits that are indoors.
+Use of traction compounds at any ROAR event is at the discretion of the Race Director and any/all bans or special requirements must be disclosed in advertising and on race entry forms. - 12.4.6 HANDOUT OR CONTROLLED MOTOR RULES: ROAR uses stated product rules at level 5 national championships.
+Below is for the use of information only should a host opt to provide handout product for an event lower than level 5 - 12.4.6.1 Handout or controlled motors will be used in all stock and super stock electric classes.
 The term "Handout Motor" includes the following components: - Cans - End bells - Bush hoods - Bushings - Armatures - 12.4.6.2 All handout motors will be right hand drive only. - 12.4.6.3 Drivers may not use their own stock motors or stock motor components when the event requires that Handout motors be used.
 If controlled motor event, stock participants may use any ROAR approved 27T brushed or 17.5 brushless motors.
 Super Stock class participants may use any ROAR approved 19T brushed or 10.5 brushless motors.
 (2009 Super Stock will be 13.5 BL only) All motors must be inspected by the ROAR RMT Technical staff prior to the start of qualifying.
 Participants will be limited to a maximum of 3 ROAR approved motors.
 All ROAR stock and super stock motor rules shall apply. - 12.4.6.4 Bushings may not be cut or modified in any type of Handout motor. - 12.4.6.5 There is no requirement to impound stock motors overnight.
 If this is done, drivers must be informed of this when they are issued their motors for the first time.